A well-known saying floated into my head recently: “The past is another country.” Interesting, I thought, and wondered who said it first.

 How very, very wrong could I be!
-Now that I am an old lady, by whatever measure, with age 79 in sight in a few months, I realise that old age is not another country at all.
+Now that I am an old lady of 81, I realise that old age is not another country at all.

 Yes, there are aspects of my life that are different, but I don’t feel that I am wandering in a strange land.
 And there is a great deal that is very much the same.

 Old age creeps up on us rather stealthily, even if we don’t make a fuss of our birthdays.
 Only a few things happen fast, like retirement from your lifetime’s work, although in my case, I worked freelance and work just slowly stopped coming in.

 But generally, it just means a few things changing each year – the hair getting whiter, the wrinkles getting deeper, and so forth.
 You walk a little slower, your hearing becomes slightly more difficult, sometimes you even become shorter.
 I could list much more.

 You get used to one thing, absorb that, and start getting used to another.
 There are very few shocks involved, in the absence of a significant death or illness, which is another matter altogether.